 The recurrence of healthcare workers in the list above isn’t surprising, given that America has a rapidly aging population.
-According to the Administration on Aging, in 2014, there were about 46 million people in America age 65 years or older, representing about 15 percent of the population.
+According to the Administration on Aging, in 2014, about 46 million people in America aged 65 years or older, representing about 15 percent of the population.
 By 2040, this percentage is projected to increase to roughly 22 percent.
-By 2060, there will be approximately 98 million elderly Americans, more than double the current number.
+By 2060, approximately 98 million elderly Americans will be more than double the current number.

 Highest Paying Jobs in America

 Not surprisingly, doctors and lawyers are some of the highest-paid people in America, with annual mean wages typically more than $200,000.
 But what are some other well-paying jobs that don’t involve blood or courtroom drama?
 Business Insider lists some occupations with a median base salary of $95,000 per annum or more:

 - Nuclear engineers

 In addition to law and medicine, information technology is where the money’s at.
 The web economy is driving the need for highly skilled managers, consultants, and software architects, pushing up salaries.

 In case you’re wondering, some of the worst-paying jobs in America are in the food industry – fast food cooks, food preparers, servers, dishwashers, and counter attendants do back-breaking work for mean hourly wages of about $9.
 Also on the list are amusement park and recreation attendants, farm workers, laborers, and ushers.